DOF

 Summary:

-While SoFEST! focused on the performing arts and music, the Festival Observation System (DOF), established to fulfill this new mission, was expanded to cover all cultural festival sectors: visual arts, literature, film and audiovisual media, the performing arts, and music.
+While SoFEST! focused on the performing arts and music, the Festival Observation System (DOF), established to fulfill this new mission, was expanded to cover all cultural festival sectors: visual arts, literature, film and audiovisual arts, the performing arts, and music.
 This new survey, conducted in 2021 among 1,400 festivals across all these fields, was first presented at the États Généraux des Festivals in Bourges on June 28, 2021.
 It was primarily based on a socioeconomic questionnaire, the results of which will be published in the fall of 2021.

 Finally, a key feature of the DOF approach is its constant monitoring of developments in a sector facing particularly challenging and complex circumstances.
 This is central to our broader mission of producing scientific knowledge that is useful to citizens and cultural stakeholders.